-We can help you to make often difficult decisions that will benefit your family.Contact
+Our team of child custody solicitors in Newton Abbot and Tiverton can help you to make often difficult decisions that will benefit your family.View Packages

-As a parent you will have to make difficult decisions about your children whilst you go through a divorce or separation, and afterwards.
+As a parent, you will have to make difficult decisions about your children while you go through a divorce or separation, and afterwards.
 Often it is difficult to agree on the best way forward with your partner.
-We are sensitive to these issues, and have considerable experience in helping parents to resolve their disputes in the best possible interests of the children.
+Our child custody solicitors are sensitive to these issues, and have considerable experience in helping parents to resolve their disputes in the best possible interests of the children.

 Where children live and contact with parents

 These are often the biggest issues facing parents who separate.
 If you and your ex-partner cannot agree which of you your children should live with, or how often each of you should see the children, or how parental responsibility should be exercised, then either parent may apply to the court for a decision.